-We have studied the effects of different kinds of analytic tools on the behavior of people doing rapid large-volume data assessment, analysis and organization.
-The studies reported here contrast the micro-structure details of automated clustering techniques, the use of standard timeline and cluster visualization methods, alongside desktop paper sorting and piling.
-We show that the "natural" methods people use (with piles of paper news articles) are in fact fairly sophisticated and have a subtlety that is lacking in current computer interfaces.
-We analyzed the detailed time and performance behaviors of subjects when using several different computer-based tools to cluster the document corpus, finding that several key steps are both slower and less facile, leading to an overall diminution in the user's ability to work through the corpus in a set amount of time.
-This analysis shows that the lack of expressiveness and responsiveness in current interface designs dramatically limits human performance, suggesting ways in which the next generation of analytic tools must evolve in order to be useful for large volume / complex analysis tasks.
+How do people work with large document collections?
+We studied the effects of different kinds of analysis tools on the behavior of people doing rapid large-volume data assessment, analysis and organization.
+We analyzed the micro-structure details of using automated clustering techniques, the use of standard timeline and cluster visualization methods, alongside desktop paper sorting and piling.
+We find that the "natural" methods people use (with piles of paper documents) are in fact very sophisticated and have a subtlety that is lacking in current computer interfaces.
+This analysis shows that the lack of expressiveness and responsiveness in current interface designs dramatically limits human performance, suggesting ways in which the next generation of analytic tools must evolve in order to support literate use of large volume / complex document collections.